 If your campsite is powered, almost any air conditioner will do the job as a tent air conditioner.
-Obviously, you would like the most compact unit, but it must still be powerful enough.
+Obviously, you would like a mini portable air conditioner, but it must still be powerful enough to cool your tent.
 For 150 square feet of tent you will need a unit that is about 5000BTU rated, any less and it will struggle to keep you cool.
 Remember a tent is not insulated like a home so the unit is going to work harder.

 If you have a window style unit you will have to put it on a stand (I use a milk crate that I pack gear in on my way to the site).
 An outdoor power cord that is at least 15amp rated is a minimum, you don’t want it to overheat next to the tent.

 I have made a sleeve that slips over the unit with an air duct that runs into the tent or you can buy the AC Boot to simplify the installation.
 If all this seems like too much of a problem, just get a good quality tent fan.